 Sourdough Troubleshooting Guide for Beginners

-If you are new to sourdough baking, many problems stem from trying to rush fermentation.
+If you are new to sourdough baking, many problems stem from trying to rush fermentation, and not understanding dough structure in sourdough.
 Sourdough is guided by visual and tactile cues rather than the clock.
 Learning to read your dough with your hands and eyes—its elasticity, rise, and aroma—is the fastest way to improve results.

 Bookmark this sourdough troubleshooting guide and refer back whenever something feels off.
 Each problem you solve builds intuition and consistency.